Vinicius Balieiro: Santos

+Loan to Ituano

+On 2 August 2023, Balieiro was loaned to Série B side Ituano until the end of the year.

+Loan to Chapecoense

+On 8 January 2025, after spending the previous campaign without playing, Balieiro was loaned to Chapecoense in the second division, for one year.
+He was an immediate first-choice until suffering a knee injury in February.

 Personal life

 Balieiro is physically likened to former Brazil national team midfielder Paulinho, being known as Paulinho during his stint at Paulista.
 His younger brother Thiago is also a footballer; a central defender, he also plays for Santos.